CSCD01/team_04-project/deliverable/3/architecture_7876.md

 For the feature that we decided to work on (detailed in [Issue 7876](https://github.com/matplotlib/matplotlib/issues/7876)), we do not need to make any changes to the architecture as the implementation will be fully done inside the `errorbar` method located in [Axes.py](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_axes.py#L3086).

-In order to design this feature, we needed to analyze more how does the `Axes.errorbar()` method works and how it interacts with other classes and modules outside `Axes`.
+In order to design this feature, we needed to analyze how the `Axes.errorbar()` method works, and it's interaction with other elements outside `Axes`.
 The `Axes.errorbar()` method returns an instance of `ErrorbarContainer` which extends from the `Container` class.
+These methods and classes are explained in more detail below.

 ![UML](./img/7876_uml_1.svg)